WINTERSESSION IN BERLIN, JANUARY 2022

 The program fee for this course as well as information about dates can be found on the application materials.
 Information on financial aid and cost of program were made available to students in Ger 201

 Application materials will be made available to students in Ger 201.
 Please visit the wintersession web page of Wellesley's Office of International Studies for general eligibility policies and financial stipulations.
+Not offered every year.
+Subject to Provost's Office approval.

 GERMAN 202 W combines two elements: